 The name of every NV9000 physical level or profile is followed with an ID, and dimensions.
-For example, in the case of NV32X8_PL1 (ID 6) [32x8] above, the part NV32X8_PL1 is the name of an NV9000 physical level, whose ID (internal to the NV9000 system) is 6, and which has 32 sources and 8 destinations.
+For example, in the case of NV32X8 PL1 (ID 6) [32x8] above, the part

+NV32X8_PL1 is the name of an NV9000 physical level, whose ID (internal to the NV9000 system) is 6, and which has 32 sources and 8 destinations.

 Note: You can see these NV9000 physical level names and IDs in NV9000-SE Utilities PhysLevels table.
 Refer to the NV9000-SE Utilities User's Guide, for more information.
+See Related Documentation, on page 9.

 - 5 Select the router creation mode that best suits your purposes. - By default, Create several routers with one level per router is selected, which means that XEdit will create one single-level physical router and one single-level logical router, for every selected router or profile.
-This is appropriate from most use cases - If you wish to have only one router with several levels instead, select Create one router with multiple levels. - 6 Select the NV9000 physical levels or profiles you wish to control from your multiviewer, by clicking the corresponding check boxes.
+This is appropriate from most use cases. - If you want to have only one router with several levels instead, select Create one router with multiple levels. - 6 Select the NV9000 physical levels or profiles you want to control from your multiviewer, by clicking the corresponding check boxes.